Easy As Cookies

 completely mixed flourless chocolate cake batter

-Eventually, no egg whites are visible.
-Smooth out little bumps gently, to see if they're clumps of egg whites.
+1. Eventually, no egg whites are visible.
+Smooth out little bumps gently, to break them up if they're clumps of whites.

 chocolate batter spread to the edges of a jelly roll pan